SlugBot/web/content/Discord/Pvplb/Point Settings.md

+These parameters control how many points are awarded to players after completing a match.
+For settings that control general behaviours of the leaderboard, check out [[Leaderboard Settings]].
 ### scalingRate
 The fraction of the difference of points between the winner and the loser awarded to the winner when the winner is lower rank.

 **Default**: `0.4`
 ### downwardScalingRate
 The fraction of the difference of points between the winner and the loser subtracted from the winner when the winner is higher rank.

 **Default**: `0.4`
 ### maxPointScale